 Open Access Journal Articles

-Since 2019, the UC has entered "transformative agreements(opens in a new tab)" with journal publishers.
-These agreements allow UC authors to publish their work open access within the journals the UC licenses.
-Often, transformative agreements cover the cost of publication when funding is not available elsewhere.
-To discover whether a transformative agreement covers a journal, explore this list(opens in a new tab) from the UC Office of Scholarly Communication.
+Since 2019, the UC has entered "transformative agreements" with journal publishers.
+These agreements allow UC authors to publish open access work in journals licensed by the UC.
+Often, transformative agreements cover publication costs if other funding is not available.
+To find out whether a transformative agreement covers a journal, explore this list.

 UC Open Access Policy

-Since 2013, the UC has implemented open access policies(opens in a new tab) that allow any published article by a UC author to be placed in our institutional repository, eScholarship(opens in a new tab).
+Since 2013, the UC has been at the forefront of the open access movement.
+UC open access policies allow any published article by a UC author to be made available on eScholarship.

-The UC Publication Management System(opens in a new tab) alerts authors when they have articles available for deposit into eScholarship.
-Learn how this system works(opens in a new tab).
+The UC Publication Management System alerts authors when they can put articles in eScholarship.
+Learn how this system works.

 Publishing an Open Access Journal

-Wherever you publish your open access journal, you can bolster its credibility and accessibility by having it listed in the Directory of Open Access Journals (DOAJ)(opens in a new tab).
-Read their guide to applying(opens in a new tab) for more information and tips.
+You can increase credibility and accessibility of your journal by listing it in the Directory of Open Access Journals (DOAJ).
+Read their guide to applying for more information and tips

 Publishing an Open Access Monograph

-Luminos(opens in a new tab), UC Press’ open access monograph publishing program, adheres to the same high standards as traditional publishing programs.
-The Library covers the title publication fees for UCLA faculty authors with support from Arcadia(opens in a new tab).
+Luminos is UC Press’ open access monograph publishing program.
+This program maintains the same high standards as traditional publishing programs.
+The Library covers publication fees for UCLA faculty authors with support from Arcadia.

-UCLA faculty authors interested in publishing a monograph through Luminos should submit a proposal directly to the relevant UC Press editor(opens in a new tab).
-Approved proposals will automatically receive funding from the Library.
+UCLA faculty authors can submit monograph proposals to the relevant UC Press editor.
+Approved proposals will receive funding from the Library.

 Toward an Open Monograph Ecosystem (TOME)

-TOME(opens in a new tab) is a nationwide initiative of university presses(opens in a new tab) that publishes peer-reviewed and professionally edited open access monographs.
-The Library covers the title publication fees for UCLA faculty authors with support from Arcadia.
+TOME is a national group of university presses that publishes peer-reviewed and edited open access monographs.
+The Library covers publication fees for UCLA faculty authors with support from Arcadia.

-UCLA faculty authors interested in publishing a monograph through TOME should submit a proposal directly to one of the participating presses.
-Once the press has accepted the proposal, contact the Library(opens in a new tab) to secure funding for the title publication fee.
+UCLA faculty interested in publishing through TOME should submit a proposal to one of the participating presses.
+Once the press has accepted the proposal, contact the Library to secure funding.